-$(V{DD} = 3.0V \text{ to } 3.6V, T_A = -40^{\circ}C \text{ to } +85^{\circ}C, \text{ unless otherwise noted.})$ (Figure 5)
+( $V{DD}$ = 2.97V to 3.63V, $T_A$ = -40°C to +85°C, unless otherwise noted.)

-PARAMETER SYMBOL CONDITIONS MIN ТҮР MAX UNITS
+PARAMETER SYMBOL CONDITIONS MIN TYP MAX UNITS

+JTAG DIGITAL INTERFACE (See Figure 5)

-JTAG Logic Reference V REF $V{DD}/2$ V
+JTAG Logic Reference V REF V DD /2 V

 TCK High Time t TH 0.5 μs

 TCK Low Time t TL 0.5 μs

 TCK Low to TDO Output t TLQ 0.125 μs

-TMS, TDI Input Setup to TCK High t dvth 0.25 μs
+TMS, TDI Input Setup to TCK High t DVTH 0.25 μs

 TMS, TDI Input Hold After TCK High t THDX 0.25 μs

-Note 1: All voltages are referenced to GND.
-Currents entering the IC are specified as positive, and currents exiting the IC are specified as negative.

-Note 2: Maximum current assuming 100% CPU duty cycle.

-Note 3: This value does not include current in GPIO, SCL, SDA, MDIO, MDI, MCL, REFINA, and REFINB.

-Note 4: Depends on voltage on REFINA/B using internal reference.

-Note 5: There is one internal oscillator.
-The oscillator (peripheral clock) goes through a 2:1 divider to create the core clock.

-Note 6: Guaranteed by design.

-Note 7: ADC conversions are delayed up to 1.6μs if the fast comparator is sampling the selected ADC channel.
-This can cause a slight decrease in the ADC sampling rate.

-Note 8: Temperature readings average 64 times.

-Note 9: Programming time does not include overhead associated with the utility ROM interface.

-Note 10: fSCL must meet the minimum clock low time plus the rise/fall times.

-Note 11: The maximum tHD:DAT need only be met if the device does not stretch the low period (tLOW) of the SCL signal.

-Note 12: This device internally provides a hold time of at least 75ns for the SDA signal (referred to the VIH:MIN of the SCL signal) to bridge the undefined region of the falling edge of SCL.

-Note 13: CB-Total capacitance of one bus line in pF.

-Note 14: Filters on SDA and SCL suppress noise spikes at the input buffers and delay the sampling instant.
+- All voltages are referenced to GND.
+Currents entering the IC are specified as positive, and currents exiting the IC are Note 1: specified as negative. - Note 2: Maximum current assuming 100% CPU duty cycle. - Note 3: This value does not include current in GPIO, SCL, SDA, MDIO, MDI, MCL, REFINA, and REFINB. - Note 4: Using internal reference. - Note 5: There is one internal oscillator.
+The oscillator (peripheral clock) goes through a 2:1 divider to create the core clock. - Note 6: Guaranteed by design. - Note 7: ADC conversions are delayed up to 1.6μs if the fast comparator is sampling the selected ADC channel.
+This can cause a slight decrease in the ADC sampling rate. - Note 8: Temperature readings average 64 times. - Note 9: Programming time does not include overhead associated with the utility ROM interface. - Note 10: fSCL must meet the minimum clock low time plus the rise/fall times. - Note 11: This device internally provides a hold time of at least 75ns for the SDA signal (referred to the VIH:MIN of the SCL signal) to bridge the undefined region of the falling edge of SCL. - Note 12: CB-Total capacitance of one bus line in pF. - Note 13: Filters on SDA and SCL suppress noise spikes at the input buffers and delay the sampling instant.